 Parents want the best for their children, but that doesn't always mean picking up the tab for college.
-Some parents aren't in a position to afford the cost and others feel it's their child's responsibility to finance their own education.
-Whether your parents are unable to or won't cover the price tag of college in full, needing to pay your way through college doesn't have to mean drowning in debt.
-Here are six ways to prepare for the cost of your degree.
+Some parents aren't in a position to afford the cost and others may feel it's their child's responsibility to finance their own education.
+Either way, needing to pay your way through college doesn't have to mean drowning in debt.
+Here are six things to think about if you have to pay for your own college degree.

 1. Ask Your Parents Early

-Don't wait until your senior year.
-Start by asking early if your parents are able or willing to contribute financially to your education.
+By your junior year, start the discussion with your parents if they are able or willing to contribute financially to your education.
 If they say yes, you need to know how much they're willing to offer, either in a dollar amount or percentage of the total cost.
 Even though this conversation may feel uncomfortable, it's important to know how much support they can provide.
 The earlier you have this conversation, the better, because it will give you more time to figure out how to afford college.

 2. Consider Community or In-State College

-In addition, when transferring, the kind of university you attend makes a big difference for your bill.
+If community college is not for you, the kind of university you attend makes a big difference for your bill.
 In-state colleges are significantly cheaper than their private and out-of-state counterparts.
-According to the College Board, the average cost of tuition at an in-state community college in 2016-2017 is $3,520 while tuition at public in-state four-year programs is $9,650 and private four-year schools is $33,480.
+According to the College Board, the average cost of tuition at an in-state community college in 2020-2021 is $3,770 while tuition at public in-state four-year programs is $10,560 and private four-year schools is $37,650.

 3. Apply for All Eligible Scholarships

-Scholarships can be based on a variety of factors, including academic performance - like Merz's full-ride - special interests, unique backgrounds or a particular skill set.
+Scholarships can be based on a variety of factors, including academic performance, special interests, unique backgrounds or a particular skill set.
 Sometimes the funds will cover the costs of your tuition bill, but may not be applied to books, supplies or living expenses.
 Other times you may get a one-time cash award to put toward any education expense.

 The key is to keep applying for scholarships throughout your college career, not just as an incoming freshman.
-Check with local clubs and organizations in your community, your university's website and the Discover Student Loans free scholarship search tool.
+Check with local clubs and organizations in your community, your university's website and the Discover Student Loans free scholarship search tool for any relevant scholarships.

 4. Join the Military